Pytholearn/HAZARD-FPASS-v1.0/README.md

               - ```setup.bat ```
               - Wait For Complete Install

+*NOTE: You can download the file from this page and place it where you want*

->Enter Target Wifi Name
+>Enter Target Wifi Name✨
->Enter loc Password list(If the password list file exists in the tool folder itself Just enter its name along with its extension)
+>Enter loc Password list(If the password list file exists in the tool folder itself Just enter its name along with its extension)✨

 Discord: https://discord.gg/xbN3XSHYjx